Search

 • Physical activity: It is important to go on daily walks to reduce the risk of blood clots.
 For the first week, just walk around your house.
 Take care to avoid stairs, cluttered areas, loose rugs, and any other obstacles that could result in slips, falls, or injuries while you’re taking narcotics or have increased swelling around the eyes.

 • Exhaustion: As you might expect, undergoing any surgical procedure that involves general anesthesia is a quite rigorous experience for the body.
 Therefore, you should expect to feel some amount of physical exhaustion in the first couple weeks after surgery.
 Small tasks, like walking to the bathroom, taking a sponge bath, or getting the mail might be much more tiring after surgery than you are used to, so we recommend setting up adequate post-op support to help reduce any physical exertion.
+It is normal to experience temporary post-operative depression as your body directs its energy on healing physical wounds.

 • Changes in sensation: It is very common for patients to experience facial tightness, numbness and discomfort post-op, which may make certain facial expressions difficult.
 One common change in sensation has to do with hairline advancement.
 Because this procedure manipulates the nerves on the scalp, patients may experience numbness, tingling, phantom pains, or itchiness on the scalp or other areas of the face.
 Some patients find that using their fingers to put some light pressure on the scalp may alleviate some of the itchy and tingling feelings, but it’s important not to disrupt the healing process by rubbing or scratching your incision areas as they heal.